 – Is my child engaged and participating in class (not just “being good”)?

 – Is my child completing work on grade level or at least making progress?

 – Does my child play with others during recess?

 – Does my child have friends at school?

-If your child’s teacher answered NO to any of these questions, it is time to call an IEP meeting to address these issues or consider alternative school options.
+Hopefully the answers to these questions will help you know if it is time to call a meeting to address these issues or consider alternative school options.

 For more information on choosing a school, please visit: http://www.ncld.org/students-disabilities/finding-school/choosing-school-overview-what-parents-need-consider